smaidbarma-ship-it/Brute-Force/README.md

 ## Step-by-Step Walkthrough

 ### Step 1: Simulating the Attack
-I initiated a high-volume automated brute-force attack targeting a specific user account to generate authentication failures.
+I initiated a high-volume automated brute-force attack targeting a specific user account to generate authentication failures, which was done via Metasploit SMB modules within secure and private host-only networks.

 ### Step 2: Configuring Splunk Ingestion
 Set up Splunk to ingest the security logs from the targeted machine's Splunk Universal Forwarder to ensure all event data was properly captured for analysis.